awsomearvinder/CSharpBook/book/page7.md

 # Functions
 At this point, you can call functions and you can play around with loops, ifs, and perform basic operations.
 However, a lot of times you'll want to be able to make your own functions.
 When you have an extremely large (thousands of lines) codebase, reusing code where you can is *extremely* important.
 For this, we can make our own functions that we can call in our program.
-This means this code would only defined in one place and we can call it from other locations.
+This means this code would only be defined in one place and we can call it from other locations.

 Functions usually take an input (Console.WriteLine() takes in a value of any type for example) and then return an output (Console.ReadLine() returns a string typed by the user.).